apache/cordova-cli/doc/readme.md

 ### Synopsis

-Cleans the build artifacts for the specified platform, or all platforms by running platform-specific build cleanup.
+Cleans the build artifacts for the all the platforms, or the specified platform by running platform-specific build cleanup.

 ### Syntax